decaf-dev/obsidian-dataloom/README.md

 Starting in v4.0.0, table, row and column id's are now internally managed.
 This means that these ids can be removed from your tables.

-In addition, all normal Obsidian markdown tables will now be rendered as Notion-Like tables.
+In addition, all Obsidian markdown tables will now be rendered as Notion-Like tables.
 If you would you to exclude specific tables from being rendered as an NLT, you can specify files to exclude in the plugin settings.
 For more information see: [Settings](#Settings)

 Bugs related to opening and closing of menus have been fixed.
 In addition, flashing of menus has been resolved.